-F.E.
+FE.
 Electronic Submittals.

-1. For projects on the Secondary Road System (non-Primary and Interstate projects), working drawings shall be submitted to the Engineer unless noted otherwise in the contract documents.

-4 2.
-For Primary and Interstate projects (and when specified for Secondary Road System projects), electronic submittals may be made via email and sent to the following email addresses corresponding to the review office identified in Table 1105.03-1 shall be made via electronic document management system (Doc Express). or If noted in the contract documents, submittals shall also be made to the consultant email address indicated on the contract documents:
+- 1. For projects on the Secondary Road System (non-Primary and Interstate projects), working drawings shall be submitted to the Engineer unless noted otherwise in the contract documents. - 4 2.
+For Primary and Interstate projects (and when specified for Secondary Road System projects), electronic submittals may be made via email and sent to the following email addresses corresponding to the review office identified in Table 1105.03-1 shall be made via an electronic document management system (Doc Express unless specified otherwise in the contract documents). er If noted in the contract documents, submittals shall also be made to the consultant email address indicated on the contract documents2.

-REVIEW OFFICE

-Bridges and Structures

-Design (Soils Design Section)

-Traffic and Safety
+REVIEW OFFICE Bridges and Structures Design (Soils Design Section) Traffic and Safety EMAIL ADDRESS Bridges.Structures@dot.iowa.gov Soils.Design@dot.iowa.gov Traffic.Safety@dot.iowa.gov

-EMAIL ADDRESS

-Bridges.Structures@dot.iowa.gov Soils.Design@dot.iowa.gov Traffic.Safety@dot.iowa.gov